Buying a French Press – Picking the Right One

 #4 Stainless Steel French Press Fans

-Stainless Steel French Press brewers have two advantages over glass models.
-They can’t shatter and they retain heat better.
-If you serve your all coffee as soon as the coffee finishes brewing, heat retention is not going to be important.
-However, if you like to stretch out your coffee experience and want your coffee to stay hot, stainless steel is a great option.
+Stainless Steel French Press brewers have two advantages over glass models: They can’t shatter and retain heat better.
+If you serve all your coffee as soon as it finishes brewing, heat retention will not be important.
+However, stainless steel is a great option if you like to stretch out your coffee experience and want your coffee to stay hot.
 See the chart below.

 This chart compares the heat retention of a stainless steel French Press versus a glass French Press.
 We used the Tabletop model for this test.
-Other stainless steel models should retain heat equally as well.
-My one tip would be to rinse the brewer with hot water before brewing.
+Other stainless steel models should retain heat equally.
+My tip would be to rinse the brewer with hot water before brewing.

 There are a few stainless steel French Press options.
 The Bruhen has a slick design and is more affordable than the Frieling.
 It can also brew 32 ounces of coffee and has a heat retention curve similar to the Planetary Design model in the above chart.